craftapi/htmlcache/README.md

 ## HTML Cache Changelog

+### 1.0.3 -- 2016.03.04

+* Fixed case-sensitivity bug in HtmlcachePlugin.php and the Htmlcache_HtmlcacheService.php, causing an (in)visible error that did not enable the plugin

 ### 1.0.2 -- 2016.03.03

 * Fixed case-sensitivity bug in HTMLCachePlugin.php, causing an invisible error that did not enable the plugin